smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 - Ensure we are free to change the implementation of `{Service}` without changing the `Router` implementation.
 - Allow us to put a `builder` method on `{Service}` which returns `{Service}Builder`.

+This is compatible with [Protocol specific Routers](#protocol-specific-routers), we simply newtype the protocol specific router rather than `Router`.

 With both of these changes the API would take the form: